Geothermal power in Iceland

 Geothermal power in Iceland refers to the use of geothermal energy in Iceland for electricity generation.

 Iceland's uniquely active geology has led to natural conditions especially suitable for harnessing geothermal energy.
 Icelanders have long used geothermal energy for direct applications, such as heating homes and baths.
 The more recent, widespread adoption of geothermal energy as an energy source in Iceland was spawned by a need to stabilize energy prices and increase energy independence, allowing Iceland to increase reliance on geothermal energy for direct applications alongside electricity generation and contributing significantly to diminishing Iceland's carbon footprint.

 The growth of geothermal power in Iceland is due to its continued support from the Icelandic government.
-As of 2020, Iceland's installed geothermal power production capacity is 799 megawatts (MW).
+According to a 2025 country update, Iceland's installed geothermal power production capacity is 785 megawatts (MW), across nine power plants larger than 0.5 MW.
 Geothermal energy produces over a quarter of Iceland's total electricity.

 Geology

 Above are the tectonic plate rifts of Iceland.
 NVZ, the largest of all of them, runs from Akureyri to Reykjavík.
 There are many volcanoes along this rift, including Krafla, Fremri-Námar, Askja, Tungnafellsjökull, Hekla, Vatnafjöll, Katla, Torfajökull, and Eyjafjallajökull.

 Iceland's territory is some of the most geologically active on Earth.
 The country straddles the Mid-Atlantic Ridge (a rift between continental plates), and lies over a volcanic hotspot.
 This combination of factors has led to pronounced volcanism and geothermal activity.
 Furthermore, the island also possesses underground water reservoirs continually replenished by rain.
 Magma underneath the island heats these reservoirs to hundreds of degrees Fahrenheit.
 At least 25 such geothermal aquifers lie within the volcanic zone.
 These natural conditions in Iceland are favorable for geothermal power production.